England Study Abroad Program at University College London

 Are there circumstances where a student should apply to two departments?

-Yes.
-There are only two circumstances where students should apply to a second department, known as a "joint" department.
+Yes, there are two circumstances where students should apply to a second department, known as a "joint" department.
+Please note that applying to two departments will extend the wait time for a decision on your application from UCL.

 The first instance applies to English literature majors only.
 Year and spring semester students who want to study in the English department at UCL will be required to take all their courses in that department unless they apply to a joint department.
 Acceptance into a joint department means that you will automatically be restricted to taking two courses in the English department, no more and no less, and at least one course in the joint department.
 Fall semester students who want to study in English must apply for a joint department because the English department will not permit students to take their entire course load in English for the fall semester.